Murder of Sylvia Likens: Testimony

 On May 10, a Baptist minister named Roy Julian testified to having known a teenage girl was being abused in the Baniszewski household, although he had failed to report this information to authorities as, having been informed by Gertrude that Likens had "made advances to men for money," he had believed the girl was being punished for soliciting.
 The same day, 13-year-old Judy Duke also testified, admitting to having witnessed Likens once endure salt being rubbed into sores upon her legs until she screamed.
 Duke also testified to one occasion where she witnessed 10-year-old Shirley Baniszewski rip open Likens's blouse, to which Richard Hobbs had made the casual remark, "Everybody's having fun with Sylvia."
+Also to testify on this date was an individual who, when referencing the herd mentality of the Baniszewski family throughout Likens's ordeal, emphasized that "all of the family with the exception of the 18-month-old baby" had actively participated in her ongoing and escalating abuse.

 The following day, Gertrude Baniszewski testified in her own defense.
 She denied any responsibility for Likens's prolonged abuse, torment, and ultimate death, claiming her children, and other children within her neighborhood must have committed the acts within her home, which she described as being "such a madhouse".
 She also added that she had been too preoccupied with her own ill health and depression to control her children.

 In response to questioning relating to whether she had physically abused the Likens sisters, Gertrude claimed that although she had "started to spank" Likens on one occasion, she was emotionally unable to finish doing so, and had not hit the child on any further occasions.
 She denied any knowledge of Likens having ever endured any beating, scalding, branding, or burning within her home.

 Two days later, Richard Hobbs testified in his own defense, describing how Gertrude had called Likens to the kitchen on October 23 and stated, "You have branded my children so now I'm going to brand you."
 Hobbs testified Gertrude had begun etching the insult into Likens's abdomen before asking him to finish the task.
 Although Hobbs testified this act of branding had brought blood to the surface of Likens's flesh and that Likens had begged him to stop, he remained adamant the section of branding he had inflicted had been light.
 Hobbs further testified that he had initially believed Likens would not be at the Baniszewski household on October 26, as Gertrude had informed him she intended to "get rid of" Sylvia the day prior.
 He further stated that, after Likens's death, he had simply returned home to watch "the rest of The Lloyd Thaxton Show."